Table of contents

 Prep your restaurant layout and menu

-With vaccines going well and dine-in capability restored, restaurants will benefit from the technology upgrades they are making or have already made.
+With a deployed vaccine and dine-in capability restored, restaurants will benefit from the technology upgrades they are making or have already made.
 The pandemic has fast-tracked restaurant tech advancements, ranging from menus available via QR code to ordering kiosks to the use of tablets for line-busting ordering and payment, particularly in outdoor seating areas.

-Another factor of your preparation is your menu.
-For the last year, restaurants had to limit options or get creative with offerings in order to keep their doors open by providing click and collect or delivery.
+Another factor of your spring preparation is your menu.
+For the last year, restaurants had to limit options or get creative with offerings in order to keep their doors open by providing curbside pickup or delivery.
 When re-establishing your dine-in menu, it’s a good time to reevaluate what you offer.
 Create a competitive analysis to find what customers are looking for in this new season.
 Ask yourself the following questions:

 Train your team to adapt

 It’s no secret that employees have had to learn and relearn new ways of working efficiently while cutting costs for their fast-casual restaurant.
 There are a few changes that won’t be going away even after a vaccine is introduced.
 You’ll want to keep these practices incorporated into your employee training:

 - No contact remains relevant: The technology investments you made to provide no-contact delivery will help with in-house dining as well.
 Even post-pandemic, contactless menus using QR codes and contactless payments like a tablet POS will be pertinent to your patrons whether they’re dining indoors or out on your patio.
 Your investments in digital signage will provide a strong ROI for customers returning to dine in your restaurant.

 - Consider convenience: There will be many customers eager to dine on-premises again, but you will have just as many, if not more, customers still interested in delivery and curbside pickup, simply for convenience.
 This option will help with dining demands in your restaurant, but it means that you need additional support with delivery drivers and staff to prepare orders.